 Teams of 4 may participate in the race relay-style, with each team member covering a different section of the course.
 The relay is held on the full marathon course only.
 There is a 6-hour cutoff, which means all relay members must be able to run 13:44 per mile or faster.

-There will be 5 divisions: men, women, co-ed, high school men and high school women.
+There will be 3 divisions: men, women and co-ed.
 Men’s and women’s teams must include members of a single gender only.
-Coed teams must include at least 1 member of each gender.
+Co-ed teams must include at least one member of each gender.
 Team members must register separately.

 Leg 1 – About 6 miles.

 Leg 4 – About 5 miles.